-The super ghost is 50 feet in the air in an old-growth bald cypress, 100 feet off the boardwalk.
-Visitors have to walk about a mile down the boardwalk (such a beautiful walk) to reach it.
+To see the super ghost orchid, visitors have to walk about a mile down the boardwalk (such a beautiful walk!)
 When it blooms, the sanctuary posts a sign and keeps a telescope there.
-(They recommend you bring binoculars.)

 During past ghost-orchid blooms, many folks braved the heat for a summer visit.
 I visited the sanctuary in June and there were no mosquitoes thanks to gambusia (mosquitofish) in the water and only a few deer fly.
 Carrying plenty of water and prepared to sweat, I thought it was a lovely visit — so don’t be afraid of summer at Corkscrew.